Roughsketch/arctic/README.md

 Rust library for handling Polar bluetooth heart rate monitors.

-Currently only targetting support for H10 due to lack of other devices.
+Currently only targeting support for H10 due to lack of other devices.

 ### Note for MacOS